If you catch the chickenpox virus, you’ll begin to get symptoms 10 to 21 days later. The first symptoms can include:

-You can also take an antihistamine, such as chlorphenamine, to help relieve any itching.
+You can also take an antihistamine, such as chlorphenamine, which might help with your itching.
 These can be bought over the counter from a pharmacy.
 Antihistamines are taken by mouth and are suitable for children over the age of one.

-Chickenpox is highly contagious.
-If you come into contact with someone who has chickenpox and you haven’t previously had it, you have a very high chance of catching it.
+Chickenpox is highly contagious, meaning it spreads from person to person very easily.
+If you come into contact with someone who has chickenpox and you haven’t previously had it, you’re very likely to catch it.

-Chickenpox is transferred through direct person-to-person contact, usually through the air when you cough or sneeze.
+Chickenpox is usually transferred through the air when you cough or sneeze, or by touch.

 At any time later in life, the varicella zoster virus can be reactivated.
-If this happens, you will develop shingles.
-Shingles causes a blistering rash that usually appears on one side of your body.
-It can be very painful.
-You can’t develop shingles from exposure to a person with chickenpox.
-However, you can develop chickenpox as a result of exposure to the fluid from shingles blisters if you haven’t had it before.
+If this happens, you’ll develop shingles.
+Shingles causes a blistering rash that appears in patches, and it can be very painful.

-There is a vaccine that can help prevent chickenpox, but it’s only recommended for certain people.
-For example, healthcare workers and for those in contact with someone with a weakened immune system.
-If you're thinking about getting pregnant and you have not had chickenpox, ask your GP about the vaccine.
-This is because catching chickenpox during your pregnancy could harm your unborn baby.
+There’s a vaccine that can help prevent chickenpox, but it’s only recommended for certain people.
+For example, healthcare workers and those in contact with others with a weakened immune system might be offered it.
+See our FAQ for more information.

 Chickenpox in the first half of pregnancy